 This tutorial explains how you can split a recording into several files.
 Often, you may need to save individual fragments of recorded audio into separate files.
 For example, you record an Internet transmission and want each song written to a different file.
 Or you may want to break a recorded file into several fragments of a fixed size or duration.
-For these functions, you can use the Split mode feature in the Professional Edition of Total Recorder.
+Or you may want to split a recorded file into separate tracks based on a cue-sheet file (if available).
+For these functions, you can use the Split mode feature in the Professional, VideoPro and Developer Editions of Total Recorder.

 The majority of players display information about the clip being played in the title of their window.
 Total Recorder is aware of the formats of window titles for most of the popular players.
-For such players, Total Recorder can extract information about the clip being played and use it for file tags (such as Ogg Vorbis tag or ID3 tag of MP3 file) and when generating file names for files that are created when recording in split mode.
+For such players, Total Recorder can extract information about the clip being played and use it for file tags (such as Ogg Vorbis tag or ID3 tag of MP3 file) and when generating file names for files that are created when recording in split mode (i.e. tagging audio).

 The name of a playing clip can be extracted from the title of a player.
 Many, but not all, players allow you to extract information regarding the performer of a clip if such information is present in the file being played.
 Only Windows Media Player 9.x (or later) with a special plug-in (see below) lets you obtain values for all ID3 tag fields (ID3v1 and ID3v2) if such tags are present in the file being played.